STRONGER Requirements

 • Cancer Therapeutics

-• Drug Discovery/Development
+• Drug Discovery & Development

 • Health Disparities

-• Immunotherapy
+• Immunology & Immunotherapy

 Research projects

-We will solicit research proposals from UF graduate students and faculty for cancer research projects that are designed to be completed during the program.
+We will solicit research proposals from UF graduate students and postdoctoral trainees for cancer research projects that are designed to be completed during the program.
 When the interns join the program, they will learn about the summer research projects available and participate in a speed-networking event.
 This event offers the opportunity for the interns to ask questions about each research project and provides time for them to meet individually with the graduate students directing the projects.
 The interns and their mentors will then be matched based on their mutual research interests.
-For each research project, an intern will form a team with a graduate student, who will directly mentor the intern, under the overall supervision of a faculty mentor.
+For each research project, an intern will form a team with a graduate student or postdoc, who will directly mentor the intern, under the overall supervision of a faculty mentor.
 This format provides interns not only with an immersive research laboratory experience, but also exposes them to team-based cancer research.
 At the end of the summer program, the interns will make poster presentations on their team projects at the STRONGER Program Research Showcase.

 Didactic requirements